buildingSMART/IFC4.3.x-development/docs/schemas/domain/IfcRailDomain/PropertySets/Pset_DiscreteAccessoryTypeBracket.md

+# Pset_DiscreteAccessoryTypeBracket

 Properties of a bracket.
 The property set can be used by the predefined type BRACKET of IfcDiscreteAccessory.
 <!-- end of short definition -->